The world has more democracies, but weaker democracy

 The IDEA institute highlights global challenges to democracies, notably the crisis of representation of political parties fuelled by the rise of populism, shortcomings in managing electoral processes, corruption in politics and the empowerment of civil society.

 The report is based on criteria which measure democratic performance for nearly 160 countries over the past 44 years.
-The indices help monitor progress on the sustainable development goals and are meant to complement other democracy measures.
+The indices help monitor progress on the sustainable development goals and are meant to complement other democracy measures according to IDEA.

 swissinfo.ch/urs,dos